Trump aide: Syria withdrawal waiting on 'conditions'

 Bolton, who is to travel on to Turkey on Monday, said the U.S. is insisting that its Kurdish allies in the fight against the Islamic State group are protected from any planned Turkish offensive.
 He is to deliver a warning to Turkish President Recep Tayyip Erdogan this week.

 "We don't think the Turks ought to undertake military action that's not fully coordinated with and agreed to by the United States," Bolton said.
+He said in meetings with Turkish counterparts, he will seek "to find out what their objectives and capabilities are and that remains uncertain."

-Trump has stated that he would "not allow Turkey to kill the Kurds," Bolton said.
+Trump has stated that he would not allow Turkey to kill the Kurds, Bolton said.
 "That's what the president said, the ones that fought with us."

 Bolton said the U.S. has asked its Kurdish allies to "stand fast now" and refrain from seeking protection from Russia or Syrian President Bashar al-Assad's government.
+"I think they know who their friends are," he added, speaking of the Kurds.

 He said Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford would continue negotiations with his Turkish counterparts this week to seek protection for America's Kurdish allies in Syria.

-He added that Ambassador Jim Jeffrey, who has been serving since August as the special representative for Syrian engagement and was named last week as the American special envoy for the anti-Islamic State coalition, would travel to Syria this week in an effort to reassure the U.S.'s Kurdish allies that they are not being abandoned.
+Additionally, Ambassador Jim Jeffrey, who has been serving since August as the special representative for Syrian engagement and was named last week as the American special envoy for the anti-Islamic State coalition, is to travel to Syria this week in an effort to reassure the U.S.'s Kurdish allies that they are not being abandoned, Bolton said.

-Bolton said U.S. troops would remain at the critical are of al-Tanf, in southern Syria, to counter growing Iranian activity in the region.
+Bolton said U.S. troops would remain at the critical area of al-Tanf, in southern Syria, to counter growing Iranian activity in the region.
 He defended the legal basis for the deployment, saying it's justified by the president's Constitutional authority, adding "I'm a strong believer in Article II."

+The U.S. is also seeking a "satisfactory disposition" for roughly 800 Islamic State prisoners held by the U.S.-backed Syrian opposition, Bolton said, adding talks were ongoing with European and regional partners about the issue.

+Bolton is to have dinner Israel's prime minister, Benjamin Netanyahu, Sunday evening to discuss the pace of the U.S. drawdown, American troop levels in the region, and the U.S. commitment to push back on Iranian regional expansionism.
+Bolton was expected to explain that some U.S. troops based in Syria to fight IS will shift to Iraq with the same mission and that the al-Tanf base would remain.

 Bolton on Sunday also toured the ancient tunnels beneath the Western Wall in Jerusalem's Old City.
 He watched a virtual reality tour of the historic site and dined there with his Israeli equivalent, as well as U.S. Ambassador to Israel David Friedman and Israel's ambassador to the U.S., Ron Dermer.

 Visiting American officials typically avoid holding official meetings in parts of east Jerusalem, which is contested between Israelis and Palestinians.
 Trump himself, however, also toured the area in a previous visit.

-Israel captured the Old City from Jordan in the 1967 war.
+Israel annexed east Jerusalem after capturing it from Jordan in the 1967 war, a move not recognized by most of the international community.
+Palestinians seek east Jerusalem as the capital of their future state.